Sandip117/pfbridge/README.md

 }
 ```

-The `Status` reflects a simply `boolean` on the status of the workflow.
-If it has failed, i.e. is `false`, then the client should examine the `ErrorWorkflow` and `ErrorComms`.
-If the workflow is operational, then the client can read the current state of analysis in `State` with a `Progress` showing the progress within that state as a percentage, for example
+The `Status` is a `boolean` on the status of the workflow.
+If it has failed, i.e. `false`, then the client should examine the `ErrorWorkflow` and `ErrorComms`.
+If is operational, i.e. `true`, then the client can read the current state of analysis in `State` with a `Progress` showing the progress within that state as a percentage, for example

 ```json
 {